-In the financial year 2022, taking into account the special effects in the previous year and the massive investment in digitization and growth, Tempton Group was able to significantly exceed the level of the year 2021 in almost all key figures.
+In the financial year 2023, Tempton Group was able to exceed the level of the year 2022 in almost all key figures (except EBITDA due to the successfully implemented expansion campaign).
 This also applies to the number of employees (non-financial performance indicator), which also increased significantly.
-Overall, the management is very satisfied with the business performance in the financial year 2022.
+Overall, the management is very satisfied with the business performance in the financial year 2023, especially against the background of the significant expansion and the associated obligatory investments.